-'A Perfect Storm:' Extremists Look For Ways To Exploit Coronavirus Pandemic
+'A Perfect Storm': Extremists Look For Ways To Exploit Coronavirus Pandemic

 Militias and self-described "constitutionalist" factions, categorized by federal authorities as anti-government extremists, are making noise about stay-at-home orders.
 Some armed groups reject the measures outright, calling them unconstitutional or overreaching.
 Another subset is openly defiant, as if daring authorities to use force and turn the issue into a high-stakes standoff.

 Over Easter weekend, Ammon Bundy, who led an armed occupation of a federal wildlife refuge in Oregon in 2016, held a service that drew some 200 people to a warehouse in Idaho.
-Photos showed worshipers, including children, unmasked and sitting in close quarters.
+Photos showed worshippers, including children, unmasked and sitting in close quarters.

 If the perceived constitutional infringements worsen, Bundy has told his supporters, then "physically stand in defense in whatever way we need to."
 That kind of provocation could turn ugly quickly, warn monitors of the anti-government movement.